Michael Ian Black: 1991–2010

 Black wrote the screenplays for two feature film comedies —Wedding Daze (2006) and Run, Fat Boy, Run (2007, co-written with leading actor Simon Pegg).
 Black also directed Wedding Daze which stars Jason Biggs, Joe Pantoliano, and Isla Fisher.

 Black also had some minor screen credits.
 He appeared twice on the Adult Swim show Tom Goes to the Mayor, was a guest voice on Seth Green's stop-motion show Robot Chicken, and later did a bit for Tim and Eric Awesome Show, Great Job!.
 He appeared on the Comedy Central shows Crank Yankers and Reno 911!.
 He had a cameo in David Wain's 2007 film The Ten as a prison guard.
 In September 2007, he released his first stand-up comedy album, I Am a Wonderful Man.
 In addition, he starred on the TV series Reaper as a gay demon trying to destroy the devil through acts of kindness.
 In 2008, Black published a book titled My Custom Van ...
 And 50 Other Mind-Blowing Essays That Will Blow Your Mind All Over Your Face.
 Also in 2008, he hosted Reality Bites Back, a scripted reality show on Comedy Central.

 Black then developed another show for Comedy Central, Michael Ian Black Doesn't Understand.
 The concept was later retooled as Michael & Michael Have Issues; a pilot episode, featuring Michael Showalter, was shot in August 2008.
 Comedy Central confirmed in February 2009 that a seven-episode run of the show would air in July.

 His first children's book, Chicken Cheeks, was published by Simon & Schuster Children's Publishing on January 6, 2009.
-The book is illustrated by Kevin Hawkes.
+Kevin Hawkes illustrated the book.
 In a starred review, Kirkus called the book "a perfect collaboration of text and illustration."
 An alternative review was aired on The Michael Showalter Showalter.

 Black appeared in several Sierra Mist and Klondike commercials, as well as an eBay commercial with Showalter.

 On February 21, 2009, Black instigated a "Celeb-Feud" — or as he called it, the "World's First Twitter War" — with LeVar Burton to see if he could muster more Twitter followers than Burton.
 Black dubbed the feud "LeWar."

 2010–present

 In 2010 Black started the podcast Mike and Tom Eat Snacks with his former Ed castmate Tom Cavanagh.
 Black and Meghan McCain cowrote the book America, You Sexy Bitch: A Love Letter to Freedom in June 2012.
 The two took a road trip across America during the summer of 2011, documenting how Americans were living.

 In 2012, he starred as the host Bill Tundle in the web series Burning Love, a spoof of the TV series The Bachelor and The Bachelorette.
 He also co-hosted G4 TV with Candace Bailey that year.
 He has occasionally appeared as a guest on Red Eye with Greg Gutfeld.
-He stars in Adult Swim's late night infomercial parody, You're Whole, as Randall Tyree Mandersohn.
+He stars in Adult Swim's late-night infomercial parody, You're Whole, as Randall Tyree Mandersohn.
 After a guest appearance in the pilot, it was announced in 2013 that Black would join the FOX comedy Us & Them in a regular role.